puppeteer/puppeteer/docs/api/puppeteer.httprequest.headers.md

 # HTTPRequest.headers() method

-An object with HTTP headers associated with the request.
-All header names are lower-case.

-#### Signature:
+### Signature:

 ```typescript
 class HTTPRequest {
   abstract headers(): Record<string, string>;
 }
 ```

+An object with HTTP headers associated with the request.
+All header names are lower-case.

 **Returns:**